Malvinder Matharu MSc BSc (UKCP)

 107 - 109 The Grove

-I offer a safe and caring space for you to come and explore things that you may be concerned about.
-We are all striving to do our very best for ourselves and those we care about, but sometimes our efforts do not seem to be enough.
+I offer a safe and caring space for you to come and explore things that you may be concerned about, and are making you anxious.
+We are all striving to do our very best for ourselves and our relationships with othes, but sometimes our efforts do not seem to be enough.
 We can find ourselves desperate for change, but it never quite works out.
 We can work together to find a way to make these changes.

 I am a fully qualified psychotherapist with over 15 years of experience in Integrative Psychotherapy.
 I offer a confidential service in a caring, sensitive and professional environment.
 I offer both short term solution focussed therapy and long term in depth psychotherapy for women, men, young people and children.

 Through my integrative approach - I incorporate psychodynamic, humanistic and relational orientations, I will work with you as a unique individual, combining my resources to create a way of working that will be specific for you.
 I may also use mindfulness, visualisation, play therapy, art therapy and elements of CBT (cognitive behaviour therapy) if a need for these techniques arises during our work together.

 As a psychotherapist, my approach is to work with what you wish to bring.
 The things in your life from the past and present that are troubling you, and you need to clarify, discuss and/or resolve.
 We will also explore where you would like to be in your future life, and how you may be able to get there.

 I work in a non judgemental, empathic and open way, supporting you to begin or continue your journey of self discovery.
 You may be experiencing thoughts and feelings that may be fleeting in nature but leave you anxious and unsettled, or more intrusive, and dominate your thoughts and behaviours to the point of being destructive.
 To support you to explore these, I can create a unique way of working that will be tailored for your specific needs.